-Campaign Manager Kate Fortnam said: “The Green Blue is excited to announce the launch of its brand new website at the boat show where it all began.
-The new site will provide bespoke information on key environmental issues, current best practice guidance, green products and services, as well as an array of awareness raising resources to help boat users, clubs, training centres, instructors and marine businesses in communicating the good practice we can all adopt and facilitate to make our boating more sustainable.”
+Kate Fortnam, Campaign Manager of The Green Blue, said: “The new site will provide bespoke information on key environmental issues, current best practice guidance, green products and services, as well as an array of awareness raising resources to help boat users, marine businesses, clubs, training centres and instructors in communicating the good practice we can all adopt and facilitate to make our boating more sustainable.”

-Resources to look out for are The Green Blue’s educational activities for young boaters that can be delivered on the water and onshore.
-The most popular of these is Marine CSI which gives young people the chance to become marine special agents by analysing fingerprints, unscrambling puzzles and testing water samples.
-Other resources include instructor teaching aids to help pass on environmental good practice to students on RYA courses, a variety of eye-catching infographics and video clips to help communicate sustainable boating top tips via social media, e- newsletters, emails, news articles and display screens.
+Other resources include instructor teaching aids to help pass on environmental good practice to students on RYA courses, and a variety of infographics and video clips to help marinas, harbours, boatyards and other marine businesses communicate sustainable boating top tips to customers, visitors and members via social media, e- newsletters, emails, news articles and display screens.

 The Green Blue also provides outreach activities to help the recreational boating community raise awareness and share good practice among others.
 Activities include workshops at RYA, British Marine and stakeholder conferences, presentations at the RYA Dinghy Show and Southampton Boat Show, talks to boating clubs, businesses and organisations, training for RYA instructors and interactive activities and stands for boating events.